COMP 3501 [0.5 credit] Foundations of Game Programming and Computer Graphics

 The theory and practice of 3D graphics for computer games.
 Topics include: vectors and quaternions; hierarchical transformations; camera and perspective; hardware-accelerated real-time rendering; texture and texture mapping; illumination; and particle systems.
 Additional topics may include rigid-body motion, character animation, shadows, and screen-space special effects.

-Prerequisite(s): (COMP 2402 or SYSC 2100) and (COMP 2404 or SYSC 3010 or SYSC 3110) and COMP 2501.
+Prerequisite(s): COMP 2402 and (COMP 2404 or SYSC 3010 or SYSC 3110) and COMP 2501.

 Lectures three hours a week.